minus87/Sorting/README.md

 # Sorting
 This project includes five different general sorting algorithms: Insertion sort, Shellsort, Heapsort, Mergesort, and Quicksort.
-A set of 10K floating point numbers will be sorted by them, and their running times will be compared.
+A set of 10K integer numbers will be sorted by them, and their running times will be compared.

 ## File list
 1. main.cpp